-It’s grilling season and nothing says it better than a juicy, grilled hamburger.
-It’s not hard to make a grilled burger, but there are some tricks to making an excellent grilled burger.
+Nothing says summer better than a juicy, grilled hamburger.
+It’s not hard to make a good grilled burger, but there are some tricks to making an excellent grilled burger.

 After you weigh your burgers (or eyeball it), use a light touch when forming them into patties.
 Don’t press on them a lot or compact them.
 Try to keep the meat light.

-People get crazy with seasoning burgers, but if you cook it well, all a good burger really needs is salt and pepper.
-I like to use kosher salt and freshly ground coarse pepper.
+People get crazy when seasoning burgers, but if you cook it well, all a good burger really needs is salt and pepper.
+We recommend using kosher salt and freshly ground coarse pepper.
 Use big pinches of both to season your burgers on both sides.

 Do you know what a football burger is?
-You probably do.
 It’s when you make your own burgers and they end up shaped like footballs: big in the center and skinny on the ends.
-It’s not a great shape for burgers.
+It’s not a great shape for burgers, both looks-wise and taste-wise.
+To prevent this from happening, make a small thumbprint in center of each burger.
+As the burger cooks, the meat will expand and fill the thumbprint.
+The finished burger will be nice and flat.

-For my money, it doesn’t get much better than a charcoal-grilled burger.
-If you have one (and have the time) prepare your coals for direct-heat grilling.
-You don’t want the coals to be super hot, but they should be directly under the burgers so a nice crust is created.
+We’re a little biased, but we think it doesn’t get much better than a charcoal-grilled burger.
+If you have a charcoal grill and have the time to coax coals to a fiery life, prepare your coals for direct-heat grilling.
+You don’t want the coals to be super-hot, but they should be directly under the burgers, so a nice crust is created.

-You can absolutely use gas grills, obviously.
-If you are, then heat your grill to medium-high so your grates are nice and hot.
+You can absolutely use a gas grill instead.
+If you are cooking with gas, heat your grill to medium-high so your grates are nice and hot.

-Oh, I forgot the cheese!
-A good burger doesn’t need cheese, but it does help.
-If you’re adding cheese, do so a minute or so before your burger is done and cover the grill so the cheese melts quickly.
+A good burger doesn’t need cheese, but it certainly doesn’t hurt.
+If you’re adding cheese, do so a minute or so before your burger is done and close the cover on the grill so the cheese melts quickly.

-Pile the finished burgers on toasted buns with lettuce, tomatoes, onions, and condiments!
+Pile the finished burgers on toasted buns with lettuce, tomatoes, onions and condiments.
+Enjoy your grilling season!